 2.3.11.
-Packaged Foods or Cosmetics Sold from Vending Machines
+Packaged Foods or Cosmetics Sold from Vending Machines requirements).
+The Committee recommends that this information be made a guideline rather than incorporated as part of the uniform regulation.

 Packaged foods and cosmetics sold from vending machines must be labeled the same as similar items not sold in vending machines, including identity, responsibility, net contents, and ingredient declaration, except that § 3.3. of the Uniform Regulation for the Method of Sale of Commodities permits identity and net contents to be posted on the machine in lieu of appearing on the package.